BlackMesaDude/SADL/README.md

 ### Special Thanks

-Thanks to @rickycorte and @ItzTravelInTime] for helping me through the development of this library, leading to make this library more affidable and optimized for the next developer who will use it.
+Thanks to [rickycorte](https://github.com/rickycorte) and [ItzTravelInTime](https://github.com/ItzTravelInTime) for helping me through the development of this library, leading to make this library more affidable and optimized for the next developer who will use it.

 ### What does it provide?